wesley27/uSkyBlock/README.md

 uSkyBlock
 =========
-This is a continually updated and custom version of Talabrek's Ultimate SkyBlock plugin.

-This custom version of uSkyBlock is written for and used by ObsidianCraft.
-It contains many bug fixes, as well as additions to the plugin.
-It may or may not contain all of the features of the original plugin.
-All commits found here are tested before being pushed, and are suitable to run on a production environment.

-The original plugin can be found here: http://dev.bukkit.org/bukkit-plugins/ultimate-skyblock/
+NOTICE: This project is no longer being worked on.
+As of late 2014, I have merged this project with rlf in his full continuation of Talabrek's Ultimate SkyBlock plugin.
+I will continue working on the development of this plugin on his repository and no further commits will be pushed to this one.